Mike Westbrook Orchestra

 Westbrook is among the most serious composers in any field at present.
 Few contemporary classical composers have covered so much ground, or worked in as many forms as Westbrook, a self taught musician.
 Measure For Measure shows how far from what is conventionally regarded as jazz the Westbrooks can go.
 A collage of verse from the Shakespeare play, whose music comments wittily on Viennese School aesthetics, Measure For Measure is seriously 'serious'.
 It remains, however, like all Mike Westbrook's work, rooted in jazz.
-The Independent.

 Whether he is writing for a trio or a 20 piece orchestra, Westbrook's style is unmistakable.
 He combines instruments in unique ways, twists conventional jazz forms into surprising new shapes and seasons it all with delicate touches of humour and irony.
-The Observer.

 In Westbrook, big band music has an historically aware champion who can keep the genre moving forward with wit and style.
-The Scotsman.